revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

 </details>

 ---
-4. You have to measure performance (or time taken by method execution), how can you achieve it with AOP?
+4.You have to measure performance (or time taken by method execution), how can you achieve it with AOP?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)